Does FLUX Already Know How to Perform Physically Plausible Image Composition?: Experiments

 \textbf{Benchmark.} Current benchmarks primarily consist of background images with a fixed resolution of $512 \times 512$ pixels.
 To assess performance across diverse, high-resolution, and complex scenarios, we introduce \textit{ComplexCompo}, a benchmark built upon DreamEditBench~\citep{li2023dreamedit}.
 DreamEditBench includes 220 (subject, background, bounding box) pairs designed for $512 \times 512$ resolution.
 In contrast, ComplexCompo features 300 composition pairs with varying resolutions, encompassing both landscape and portrait orientations, and incorporates challenging conditions such as low lighting, intense illumination, intricate shadows, and water reflections.
 The background images are sourced from OpenImage~\citep{kuznetsova2020open}.
 Further details are provided in Appendix~\ref{app:bench}.

 \textbf{Metrics.} Previous methods primarily adapt CLIP-I~\citep{radford2021learning} and DINOv2~\citep{oquab2023dinov2} to assess subject identity consistency.
 However, these features capture high-level semantic information that may not fully align with human perception of finer-grained attributes.
 Thus, we further incorporate instance retrieval features (IRF) from \citep{shao20221st} and DreamSim~\citep{fu2023dreamsim}, which better align with human judgments.
 An analysis of identity consistency metrics is provided in Appendix~\ref{app:metrics}.
-To evaluate overall image quality, we use ImageReward~(IR)~\citep{xu2023imagereward} and VisionReward~(VR)~\citep{xu2024visionreward}, which are fine-grained, multi-dimensional reward models that more accurately reflect human preferences.
-For background consistency, LPIPS~\citep{zhang2018unreasonable} and SSIM~\citep{wang2004image} are employed.
+For overall image quality, we use ImageReward (IR)~\citep{xu2023imagereward} and VisionReward (VR)~\citep{xu2024visionreward}, fine-grained reward models that more accurately reflect human preferences. {To more comprehensively evaluate composition quality, we further include three UnifiedReward variants~\citep{unifiedreward-think,unifiedreward} and HPSv3~\citep{ma2025hpsv3} in Appendix~\ref{app:reward}.} Background consistency is measured using LPIPS~\citep{zhang2018unreasonable} and SSIM~\citep{wang2004image}.

 \textbf{Implementation Details.} In our experiment, we used FLUX.1-dev, a 12B-parameter flow matching model, as the base model, combined with InstantCharacter~\citep{tao2025instantcharacter} as the adapter (Additional results on SDXL, SD3.5, and PixArt are presented in Appendix~\ref{app:sdxl}).
-Our approach also supports per-concept LoRA~\citep{hu2021lora}, which requires test-time tuning~\citep{ruiz2023dreambooth} but delivers superior identity consistency compared to an open-domain adapter, making it ideal for scenarios demanding precise identity preservation.
-The denoising process consists of 20 steps, with the inpainted image perturbed to timestep 15 and denoising initiated from that point.
-Additional details and hyperparameters are provided in Appendix~\ref{app:hyper}.
+Our approach also supports per-concept LoRA~\citep{lora}, which requires test-time tuning~\citep{dreambooth} but delivers superior identity consistency compared to an open-domain adapter, making it ideal for scenarios demanding precise identity preservation.
+The denoising schedule consists of 20 steps, with the inpainted image perturbed to timestep 15 and denoising initiated from that point. {We use Flux.1~Fill~\citep{flux1fill} as the inpainting model and BLIP-3~\citep{xue2024xgen} as the VLM.} Additional details and hyperparameters are provided in Appendix~\ref{app:hyper}.